 In contrast, a weighted Texas or Carolina rigged worm offered less reaction time.
-I think the reason for this is that the bass tend to ambush their prey.
+The reason for this is that the bass tend to ambush their prey.
 They suck it into their mouth and then swim back to their ambush spot to eat it and wait for another opportunity to feed.
 To the bass, the weighted bait must seem unnatural and is more readily spit out.
 The weightless worm combined with the salt in the bait must seem more realistic.

 In the spring, the fish are in the shallows getting warm, and soon after they come off the spawning beds, they move into six to twelve feet of water.
 My approach throughout the year is the same.

-The tackle I use is very important.
-I use a 1/0 or 2/0 Tru-Turn or Gamakatsu hook depending on the wind conditions.
+The tackle I use is vital.
+Depending on the wind conditions, I use a 1/0 or 2/0 EWG Gamakatsu hook.
 I'll cover that later on.
 I prefer to use 8-pound Berkley XL because it has quite a bit of strength and the extra limp seems to have less memory and lays pretty flat on the water.
 Next are Zoom plastic worms.
-My three favorites are the 6-inch Junebug with a long tail, the 4-inch green ring-worm, and the 6-inch brown long tail.
+My three favorites are the 6-inch Junebug Ultravibe Speedworm, the 4-inch green ringworm, and the 6 3/4-inch pumpkin U Tail Worm.
 The Zoom worms are the toughest worms I've found.
 I can fish one worm for several fish before changing the worm.
 The Berkley power worms work well, but they are so soft that they must be changed after one hit or one fish.
-Maybe I'm just cheap, but I'd rather catch four fish per worm than only one fish per worm.
+Maybe I'm just cheap, but I'd rather catch four fish per worm than only one fish.

 With a very long cast, you present more opportunities for the bass to feed, maybe presenting the worm to several different fish over the 20- to 40-foot distance.
-Sometimes, a fish will hit right away, and many times they'll follow it up to the boat and pound it right as it lifts off the bottom.
+Sometimes, a fish will hit right away, and they'll follow it up to the boat and pound it right as it lifts off the bottom.

 Tom also perfected the use of the Zoom Salty Fluke minnow.
-This is rigged just like the plastic worm.
+This is rigged, just like the plastic worm.
 It can be thrown into very heavy cover and remains weedless.

-Regardless of what part of the country you live in, you may want to try this technique.
-If you live in the south where the bass tend to run a little bit larger, you probably should use a heavier line, and maybe a larger worm.
-If you end up catching a lot of weeds and snags with your Texas or Carolina rig, you should definitely shift to the weightless worm and see if it works for you.
+Regardless of what part of the country you live in, you can try this technique.
+If you live in the south, where the bass tend to run larger, you should use a heavier line and a larger worm.
+If you catch a lot of weeds and snags with your Texas or Carolina rig, you should shift to the weightless worm and see if it works for you.

-Thanks and Good Fishing!
+Thanks, and Good Fishing!